GoogleCloudPlatform/community/tutorials/appengine-angular-nginx-docker.md

 * Follow this page to create a sample angular application https://angular.io/guide/setup-local
 * Once you have a project created and verify that it's working on localhost:4200 as per above guide
-* Here we are also going to learn how to use environment variable of app engine to use dynamic API urls in UI application.
+* We are also going to learn, how to use environment variable of app engine to use dynamic API urls in UI application.
 For that follow below steps
   - Under src/assets folder add env.js and env.template.js files
   - Copy this content in env.js
     ```